bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/splicing-lightning's-multiparty-future.md

 The other peer could say, "Hey, I want to open a channel."
 And with the collaborative transaction protocol, they can decide to do it together.
 So when they do that, they then take their payloads, the splice payload, and the open channel payload, merge them into a single transaction, and then when that gets confirmed, they both get what they wanted through the same transaction.
 So this gives us a lot of flexibility with how we build transactions and allows us to make them into one.
-*Okay.

 How's everyone feeling?
-Is this all making sense so far?* Raise your hand if it's not making sense.
+Is this all making sense so far?
+Raise your hand if it's not making sense.
 Great, okay, either you're all shy or you're all following; I love it.

-Okay, so just to really drill this home, you can... it doesn't stop there.
+Okay, so just to really drill this home, it doesn't stop there.
 Say there's a third node that wants to make an on-chain payment; they can all three do it together.
 And in that case, it still again gets put into one single transaction: combine the open channel payload, the splice payload, the payment, and they all get it done.
 Collaborative transactions, otherwise called interactive transactions, is this idea of building transactions among multiple peers, and they're designed to be extensible.